Skip to main content

 Can a pitcher be called for a balk with no runners on base?

-The same motion is technically illegal, but it is called a "no pitch" or results in a ball rather than a balk, since there is no runner to award a base to.
+The same motion is technically illegal.
+But it is called a "no pitch" or results in a ball rather than a balk, since there is no runner to award a base to.

 Related guides & benchmarks